Raptyyy/rapty_ac_vr_guide/README.md

 - Download the opencomposite dll file either from [this repository](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/openvr_api.dll) or from the [OpenComposite mirror](https://opencomposite.znix.xyz/builds/) (Select the first result and download the Platform: x64	x64/openvr_api.dll file)
 - Make sure the file is called "openvr_api.dll" and place it in to "steamapps\common\assettocorsa\system\x64", if prompted to overwrite files, press yes.
 - In Content Manager > Settings > Video set "Rendering Mode" to "OpenVR"
 - You also need to make sure your headset is using its native OpenXR Runtime and not the SteamVR one

-If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same spot as the opencomposite dll and overwrite, this will remove opencomposite.
+If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same location as the opencomposite dll and overwrite, this will remove opencomposite.

 OpenXR Toolkit
 On top of OpenComposite allowing you to not need SteamVR to use SteamVR games, it is also compatible with the OpenXR Toolkit which brings additional functionality and tweaks.